hpi-swa-lab/qinoq/.github/pull_request_template.md

 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] creating a new keyframe (with the inspector) will update the layers accordingly
+- [ ] clicking on a layer will select the corresponding morph in the inspector
 - [ ] clicking on the first tab brings you back to the global timeline
 - [ ] after scrolling in the global timeline, the cursor position in the already opened 'sky sequence' has updated as well, when changing to this tab and vice versa

 ### Inspector:

 - [ ] the tree leaves can be selected to inspect with the target selector
+- [ ] in the sequence view, a morph that is not part of the currently open sequence cannot be selected with the target picker
 - [ ] correct values for position, extent and opacity are shown
 - [ ] when setting two keyframes for different position values at different scroll positions, an animation is created and can be viewed
 - [ ] when scrolling in the scrollytelling, created keyframes are shown by a different icon in the inspector